Kitware/CMake/Help/guide/tutorial/Packaging an Installer.rst

   cpack

-To specify the generator, use the :option:`-G <cpack -G>` option.
+To specify the binary generator, use the :option:`-G <cpack -G>` option.
 For multi-config builds, use :option:`-C <cpack -C>` to specify the configuration.
 For example:

 .. code-block:: console